-Deborah holds a vigorous presence on social media, as a ageless style icon and a pro ageing ambassador.
-At the age of 58 her vibrancy shines and she keeps on inspiring women of all ages to live a full, active and stylish life.
+Deborah has a strong social media presence as an ageless style icon and a pro ageing ambassador.
+At age 58, her vibrancy shines, and she keeps on inspiring women of all ages to live a full, active and stylish life.

 Read her views on ageing and hair in this tête-à-tête: